County Board of Equalization

 - Submit appeal to CBOE by mail to P.O.
 Box 68, Breckenridge, CO 80424 or deliver to the Summit County Courthouse at 208 E. Lincoln Ave., 3rd Floor, in Breckenridge.

-- A hearing will be scheduled, with referees appointed by the Board of County Commissioners, on a specific day and time starting the last two weeks in July.
+- A hearing will be scheduled, with referees appointed by the Board of County Commissioners, on a specific day and time starting in late July.

 - Additional documents submitted to the CBOE on the day of hearing, may not be considered due to time constraints.